ecastron/PS_demo/demo02.md

 ### Let's combine multiple PathoScope tsv files into a contingency table

 We need to create a table where rows are genomes and columns are samples.
 In the previous demo we analyzed a downsampled version of sample ES_211.
 The original dataset consisted of 16 cases (patients with schisophrenia) and 16 healthy controls.

-I've already analyzed these data and I'm providing all tsv files.
+I've already analyzed these data and I'm providing all tsv files (rather the top 50 hits from each file).
 If you want to give it a try, you can always download the original data which was deposited in NCBI under BioProject [PRJNA255439] (http://www.ncbi.nlm.nih.gov/sra/?term=PRJNA255439).
 The following code is from an R script that I use but that it's not as tidy and neat as I'd like to.

 Let's load the required libraries and set our working directory